Evansch0/revolt.py/README.md

 ## Installing

 You can use `pip` to install revolt.py.
 It differs slightly depending on what OS/Distro you use.
+Ensure you have python 3.10 installed otherwise you may have errors.

 On Windows
 ```